henriksommerfeld/blog-hugo/content/article/2020-06-15-hugo-alpinejs/index.md

 ## Limitations

-Now to the interesting stuff, things that Alpine.js _not_ so good for – the stuff you generally don't find in documentation or tutorials.
+Now to the interesting stuff, things that Alpine.js is _not_ so good for – the stuff you generally don't find in documentation or tutorials.

 * You cannot have nested components or have them communicate easily.
 * The page (DOM) isn't updated when updates are triggered by non-interactive events.
 * ~~Doesn't work with Turbolinks~~

 In the case of my blog, I made the `body` tag the Alpine component, which works just fine as I'm mostly setting different CSS classes on the body tag anyway.
 For a more complex use, [A guide to Alpine.js component communication][4] describes how you can have sibling components talk to each other and have the DOM react to non-interactive events, [see answer on GitHub][3].
 A non-interactive event is when the user hasn't clicked or typed anything, such as when data is fetched (a promise is resolved) and you set that data to a property.

 The theme switcher I have reacts to theme (light/dark) changes in the operating system and also when the theme setting in `localStorage` is changed.
 The code I have to listen for those events can update a property bound to the Alpine component, but it won't update the DOM.
 Rather than implementing some involved dispatch mechanism, I prefer to use pure DOM manipulation for these situation, starting with `document.getElementById()` and setting the element's properties.